sarahkor/doar-mail/README.md

 > ```json
 > { "id": "<logged-in user ID>" }
 > ```

 - Use this `id` in the `id:` header for all authorized requests

-** you have to resign in order to login
+- you have to register in order to login

 ### Get User Info by ID
 Fetch user details (name, email, etc.) using the ID returned at login: